 Read the Law: Md.
 Code, Commercial Law § 14-301 et seq., § 14-12B-06, § 14-2402, § 14-2403; Real Property § 11A-114

 Read the Regulation: U.S. Code of Federal Regulations, Title 16, Part 429

 Home Improvement Contracts - The cooling off period is longer for Home Improvement Contracts.
 The buyer can cancel the transaction before midnight of the 5th business day after the transaction.
 Also, if the buyer is 65 or older, they can cancel until midnight on the 7th day after the transaction.

 Generally, Saturday is considered a business day.
 Business days include all days except Sundays and certain holidays.

-Service Contracts or Extended Warranties - A service contract or extended warranty is in addition to the U.C.C. warranties.
-Upon making a major purchase the consumer is often offered a service contract or an extended warranty.
+Service Contracts or Extended Warranties - A service contract or extended warranty is in addition to the UCC warranties.
+Upon making a major purchase, the consumer is often offered a service contract or an extended warranty.
 The purchaser must first determine if a warranty is already included and how long that warranty will last.